AnaBeatrizDosSantosDantas/AnaBeatrizDosSantosDantas/README.md

 ### Here is a little about myself:

-- 🔭 I’m currently searching for a job 😅
+🔐 I’m currently a Jr Information Security Analyst, where I help design, develop, and optimize cybersecurity and data protection solutions.

-- 🌱 I’m currently learning React, Node.js and TypeScript
+💡 I work mainly with Python (Flask) for backend APIs, integrate features with JavaScript, analyze phishing/farming attacks, refactor legacy code, and manage tickets with autonomy.
+I also document processes, support clients, and develop in Linux environments — all while applying version control best practices with Git.

-- 🏫 I completed the Technical Course in Systems Development integrated with High School
+💻 I’m passionate about programming languages and development as a whole, with a strong interest in technologies like React, Node.js, TypeScript and especially Adobe Experience Manager (AEM) as a CMS platform.

-- 🧡 I have a great interest in the programming field, particularly in relation to the Adobe Experience Manager (AEM) CMS
+🎓 I hold a Bachelor’s degree in Systems Analysis and Development from FATEC Indaiatuba and I’m currently pursuing a postgraduate degree in Software Engineering at USP/ESALQ.

-- 💙 I completed the English course at Wizard by Pearson - ITU/SP (6 years) and the Intensive Spanish at Target Idiomas
+🏫 I also completed a Technical Course in Systems Development integrated with High School.

-- 👩🏻‍💻 I did an internship focused on Information Systems Data Analysis, where I managed and controled tickets and tasks, as well as assisted with spreadsheets management
+🌐 I speak English fluently (Wizard by Pearson – 6 years, ITU/SP) and completed an Intensive Spanish program at Target Idiomas.

-- ⚡ Fun fact: I LOVE puzzles 🧩💘
+🧩 Fun fact: I’m obsessed with puzzles, challenges, and anything that stimulates logical thinking!

 ### My Holopin badges: